-The college has, for a number of years, monitored, by protected characteristic, not only those that join and progress in the college but also those that leave the college.
-The leaver's data is benchmarked against the college staffing profile as detailed in the tables below.
+The college has, for several years, monitored, by protected characteristic, not only those that join and progress in the college but also those that leave the college.
+The leavers data is benchmarked against the college staffing profile as detailed in the tables below although it should be noted that low numbers can affect the statistical relevance.